jairalcon/jairalcon/README.md

 # Hello, there. 👋🏽

-- I've always had a general passion for technology for as long as I can remember.
-- Growing up through the 90's digital age, I taught myself intermediate software and hardware toubleshooting techniques on the home computer, which were really fun to solve.
-- Tehnchology is constantly advancing and I would like to partake in this movement.
-- Recently, I've been exposed to the world of software development and all the opportunities associated with it.
-- I enrolled in a bootcamp at Promineo Tech in 2022 and completed their Front End Software Development course.

 Here's a quote I stole from someone in my Promineo Tech cohort:

 > Someone who asks a question is a fool for a minute, but someone who doesn't ask is a fool for a lifetime.